youngelit0812/WMS_1.3.0_s57_63/Install.md

 # WMS 1.3 server install and test guide

 ## Supported OS
   Ubuntu 22.04.2 LTS and Windows 7+

 ## Steps - Windows
-### Steps - Run with Pre-Built executable file.
-* In "bin" directory, run the "WMSServer.exe" in "command prompt".
-  Wait until the message "Press Enter to stop the server or '!' to restart the server..." is displayed.

 ### Steps - Obtain a executable file by compile source codes.
 * At first, unzip the "modules.7z" and "cache.7z" files.
 * Install Visual Studio 2019 and cmake version 3.26.4.